douglasgscofield/dispr/README.md

 `--optimise`
 : Try to speed up searches with `--mismatch-simple` by searching for matches against the (presumably less-complex) tail portion of each primer first, and only then looking for a match against the adjacent primer head

+`--overlap`
+: Allow primer hits to overlap; amplicons may overlap at any time if produced by nonoverlapping primer hits

 `--focal-sites BED`
 : Confine primer searches to regions of the reference genome described in the BED-format file.
 The option `--focal-bounds` allows the specification of a further region up- and downstream of each BED interval that is included in the search (default &plusmn;1000 bp)